A New Age Begins

 In A Few Words:

-“A brilliant but flawed sequel that suffers from a touch too much over-stuffing”
+“A sequel with brilliant potential that suffers from a touch too much over-stuffing”